-Afterwards, you can print them and use those for your photo book.
-We suggest you hire a professional to do this process if it's within your budget.
+Think of the tribute photo book as a kind of visual biography of your loved one.
+If the photos are in bad condition, you can scan them, then repair the scans using photo editing software like Adobe Lightroom.
+Or, you can hire a professional to do this if it's within your budget.
 They have the expertise to optimize the quality of creased, ripped, and faded photographs.

-Don't just include photos.
+As we mentioned above, you don't need to restrict yourself to photos.
 You can include other paper ephemera as well, such as postcards and tickets.
 Some examples include:

 Tickets to a sporting event

 Plane tickets from a memorable vacation

 Cruise tickets they received as a retirement present

 Letters (that aren't too personal)

 As you can see, the possibilities are endless.
 Think outside of the box and make your photo book a multimedia collage.

 Online tribute photo books, or memorials, are growing in popularity.
 Memories online memorials are just one of many different providers of what are effectively digital photo tribute services.

 One key advantage of these kinds of tribute over physical photos books is that they can be accessed by entire families at once, no matter where those family members are located.
 You, as the person who makes the photo book, can also access it from anywhere through a web browser (or app, if the service has one).
 So, you don't have to be at home to get a boost from looking over those excellent photos of your loved one.